benjamin421/thebenjamin/content/hidden/psa002final.md

 ### Homework
 - Fill out your member sheet for the event [here](https://docs.google.com/document/d/1HFqFOA9Q42uZhl-PaUsKCIqI2TvFFd695VfMMcSKv9c/edit?usp=sharing) so that we can all know and look forward to meeting each other at the event.
-- Reflect on what you want out of this event, who you want to learn from, and how you would articulate your long term intentions as opposed to what you are working on *right now*. **What is something that you know yourself to be capable of that you are reluctant to tell others?** This is the place to answer that question with full conviction.
+- Reflect on what you want out of this event, who you want to learn from, and how you would articulate your long term intentions as opposed to what you are working on *right now*. **What is something that you know yourself to be capable of that you are reluctant to tell others?** This is the place to speak these truths without hesitation.

 I am deeply looking forward to this, and most excited to see those who will be here develop connections that will effect our lives after the event.